 Alternate Character Interpretation: Not so much the characters as the writers.
-Gerry Conway has been credited by many as killing her off because he preferred Mary Jane, but the official story is that they wanted a shocking death, and Gwen was the only one who would be shocking enough.
-So, its down to two interpretations: A case of Die for Our Ship, or a case of Stuffed into the Fridge.
+Gerry Conway has been accused by many as killing her off because he preferred Mary Jane, but the official story is that they wanted a shocking death, and Gwen was the only one who would be shocking enough.
+So for many fans, it's down to two interpretations: a case of Die for Our Ship, or a case of Stuffed into the Fridge.
 Gerry Conway himself is unambiguous:

-Crowning Moment Of Awesome: Spidey's subsequent No-Holds-Barred Beatdown of the Green Goblin after Gwen dies.
+Spidey's No-Holds-Barred Beatdown of the Green Goblin after Gwen dies.
 Keep in mind, Spidey is sick during this fight (only a cold, but still), and yet he manages to wipe the floor with the Goblin.
 He was that pissed!

-Moral Event Horizon: The Goblin's murder of Gwen is perhaps the best known example for a MEH in the history of comic books.
-Not only because of the act itself, but because of his utter dismiss and even contempt for the value of Gwen's life.
+Moral Event Horizon: The Goblin's murder of Gwen is perhaps the best known example for a Moral Event Horizon in the history of comic books.
+Not only because of the act itself, but because of his utter dismissal and even contempt for the value of Gwen's life.

 Some fans define the character of Norman Osborn by the crime he committed in this story, and less-informed fans define Gwen Stacy by this moment/her characterization during this moment.
 She's almost always remembered as the Girl Next Door type characterization that she had at the time, and remembered as the 'one who died'.
 At least in Gwen's case, Spider-Gwen has helped define her character differently to a new generation of readers.

 For a long time, this became one for Peter, cementing his Failure Hero status.
 In Civil War, Iron Man even refers to this instance as something that could have been avoided had Peter been registered and given training when he was young and inexperienced, while Alex Ross' Marvels elevates Spider-Man's failure to save Gwen as the ultimate End of an Age.